firedrakeproject/firedrake/docs/source/variational-problems.rst

 +++++++++++++++++++++++++++++++++++++

-Variational forms that include particular function spaces (those requiring a *contravarient Piola transform*), require information about the orientation of the cells.
+Variational forms that include particular function spaces (those requiring a *contravariant Piola transform*), require information about the orientation of the cells.
 For normal meshes, this can be deduced automatically.
 However, when using immersed meshes, Firedrake needs extra information to calculate the orientation of each cell